andres20980/kasten-docs/docs/install.md

 - The root vCenter object
 - The datacenter objects (propagate down each subtree to reach datastore and virtual machine objects)

-There is an upper limit on the maximum number of snapshots for a VMware Kubernetes PersistentVolume .
+### Snapshot Limitations â

-  Refer to this or more recent
+Refer to this Broadcom knowledge base article for current details regarding limits and recommendations for creation and retention of vSphere volume snapshots.
-  VMware knowledge base articles for the limit and for recommendations on the number of snapshots to maintain.

 A Veeam Kasten backup policy provides control over the number of local Veeam Kasten restore points retained, and by implication, the number of local snapshots retained.
 A Veeam Kasten backup and export policy allows separate retention policies for local and exported Veeam Kasten restore points.
 It is possible to set a 0 local restore point retention value (i.e. no local snapshots are